 “Never mind the Bible, it’s the sanity of the Talmud you need to understand the world and yourself”, declares the Israel Times in a recent article about the work of a famous Jewish scholar.
-Rabbi Adin Steinsalz believes that the core of religious education in Israeli schools should be the Talmud rather than the Bible.
+Rabbi Adin Steinsalz believes that the core of religious education in Israeli schools should be the Talmud – the Oral Law of the Rabbis – rather than the Word of God.1

 “It’s a central pillar for understanding anything about Judaism, more than the Bible,” Steinsaltz asserts.
 “The Talmud is not a divine gift given to people.
 The Jewish people created it.
 But on the other hand, it created the Jewish people.
 In so many ways, we’re Talmudic Jews, whether we believe in it or not.”